Editorial style guide

 | Instructional | Direct, procedural | Second-person imperative, numbered steps, code snippets, minimal commentary |

-| Conceptual | Reflective, explanatory | Metaphors to anchor abstractions, rhetorical questions, longer sentences, diagrams |
+| Conceptual | Reflective, explanatory | Metaphors as structural frames (not decoration), rhetorical questions, longer sentences, diagrams |

 | Impact story | Results-focused, evidence-backed | Problem → fix → outcome structure, metrics and comparisons, credits collaborators |